Kiyotoko/vault/Klasse 12/Englisch/Task.md

 | Merch        | Marketing          | FOSS      |
 | Dropshipping | Remote Work        | Tutorials |
 |              | Couching           |           |

+## 2024-01-25

+1. What is Meta planning to do?
+2. How much will this cost users?
+3. Why have they decided to do this?
+4. Would you rather pay for social media with money or with personal information?